Baytars/ambulant-code/third_party_packages/live_VC8/readme.txt

 in a folder "live" beside this folder (i.e. "..\live" should contain a normal distribution).

+Next, copy three files from live555-mods to ..\live:
-Next, copy Locale.cpp to ..\live\liveMedia\Locale.cpp.
+- Locale.cpp to ..\live\liveMedia\Locale.cpp.
+- Groupsock.cpp to ..\live\groupsock\Groupsock.cpp
+- NetInterface.cpp to ..\live\groupsock\NetInterface.cpp

 Finally, build using live555.com.sln.